WRO-2026-AUPP/WRO_IriSight/src/README.md

 - **Epochs:** 100 (batch size 8, auto optimizer, lr0 = 0.01)
 - **Dataset:** Custom-labeled images of the competition field's red/green pillars and the parking marker, captured under varied lighting and distances.
 - **Validation performance:** precision ≈ 0.997, recall ≈ 0.985, mAP@50 ≈ 0.995, mAP@50-95 ≈ 0.928.
-- **Weights file:** `best.pt` — the best checkpoint by validation fitness, used directly for inference on the robot.
+- **Weights file:** `best1.pt` — the best checkpoint by validation fitness, used directly for inference on the robot.

 #### ⚙️ How it fits into the pipeline